 The Argentine unit of currency is the peso (AR$)Prices are quoted in Argentine pesos unless otherwise noted.
-The value of the peso has decreased in relation to the US$ since the economic crash of 2002.
-At the time of this writing the official exchange rate was $17.50 AR$ to US$1.
-It has changed more quickly in recent years and the current economy is experiencing a high rate of inflation.
+The value of the peso fluctuates in relation to the US$.
 The current state of the currency strongly favors foreign travelers.
-You should check exchange rates before your arrival to be certain.
+You should check exchange rates before your arrival for current exchange rates.

 Cajeros automaticos (ATMs) are found in nearly every city and town in Argentina.
 They're the best way to get cash if you're running low, and nearly all of them have instructions in English.
 Almost all ATMs use Cirrus, Plus or Link systems.
 The downside to ATMs is that most machines only allow a maximum withdrawal of AR$2000 per transaction, and sometimes have withdrawal fees.
 Be sure to check with your bank about fees to avoid surprises later on.

 The most widely accepted credit cards are Visa and MasterCard, though American Express and a few others are also valid in many establishments.
 Before you leave home, warn your credit-card company that you'll be using it abroad or it may put a hold on the card thinking it was lost.

 Some businesses add a recargo (surcharge) of 5% to 10% toward credit-card purchases.
 Also, the actual amount you'll eventually pay depends upon the exchange rate not at the time of sale, but when the purchase is posted to an overseas account, sometimes weeks later.

 If you use a credit card to pay for restaurant bills, be aware that tips can't usually be added to the bill.
 Some lower-end hotels and private tour companies will not accept credit cards.
 Holders of MasterCard and Visa can get cash advances at Argentine banks and most ATMs.